vigneshsweekaran/flipdazed.github.io/_posts/2019-10-15-01-Basic-Terminal-Skills.md

 - `cd` into the directory `~`
 - Create a new directory named `temp` in this directory

+## Exercise 1.2: Renaming directories

+Change the name of this directory to `pylrn`

 You can test this worked by doing

 ```sh